gather-data/gather-public/content/docs/setting-up.md

 ## Step 2: Views

 ### Adding Views
 On the left side navigation bar, head over to "All Views".
-Click the "Add View" button on the top right.
+Click the "Add View" button in top right corner.

 A modal will pop up:
+[INSERT ADD VIEW POP UP HERE]

 Just enter the name for the View (ex.
 Customers, Orders, Partners, Users) and select the data source from the Connections you've already added.